spyroot/dpdk-pktgen-k8s-cycling-bench/pkt_generation/README.md

 The start_generator command uses the --tx-socket-mem and --rx-socket-mem flags to pass the memory configuration to the running pods.
 When the test starts, the TX and RX pods will use the configured memory settings, ensuring they have enough resources to handle high-performance packet processing.

-Hence depend on topology you need make sure you have sufficient hugepages
+Hence, depending on topology, you need to make sure you have sufficient hugepages

 (Note in packet generator that we describe later it  --tx-socket-mem 4096 --rx-socket-mem 4096 flags)
 ```bash